proshantokuet/java-advanced-feature/README.md

 lamda experession is enhancement of anonymous class.
 We can reduce the code using lamda expression.
 Lamda expression is a clean and concise way of implementing of single method interface.

+## Collections.sort() in Java
+java.util.Collections.sort() method is present in java.util.Collections class.
+It is used to sort the elements present in the specified list of Collection in ascending order.
+It works similar to java.util.Arrays.sort() method but it is better then as it can sort the elements of Array as well as linked list, queue and many more present in it.

+## The double colon (::) operator
+The double colon (::) operator is known as the method reference in Java 8.
+Method references are expressions that have the same treatment as a lambda expression, but instead of providing a lambda body, they refer to an existing method by name.
+This can make your code more readable and concise.